ILF Scotland

 ILF Scotland can also contribute towards pay in lieu of notice (PILON).
 In doing so, it will take account of the notice period in a PA’s contract.
 ILF Scotland will not pay PILON in excess of the statutory notice entitlement.

-If a recipient passes away and where the PA was employed by another person e.g. a family member / friend, trustee, etc., ILF Scotland can consider making a contribution towards PILON.
+If a Recipient passes away and where the PA was employed by another person, for example a family member, friend, trustee, etc., ILF Scotland can consider making a contribution towards PILON.

 Employers' Liability Insurance

 If the employer holds an Employers Liability Insurance policy, they should first make a claim against this.
-The insurer will normally carry out a financial check relating to available funds for redundancy from the ‘business’.
-In this case the ‘business’ is the employer of the PA(s).
+The insurer will normally carry out a financial check relating to available funds for redundancy from the business.
+In this case the business is the employer of the PA(s).
 If an employer has sufficient private funds, they may be liable to make redundancy payments from these funds.
 This can include the employer’s estate in the event of death.
-You can find further information on Employer’s Liability Insurance here: https://www.gov.uk/employers-liability-insurance.
+You can find further information on Employer’s Liability Insurance at https://www.gov.uk/employers-liability-insurance.

 It is important to note that insurance companies will not pay out where ILF Scotland funds are still available in the employer’s account and are sufficient to cover the costs.
 ILF Scotland is a public body responsible for the use of public funds and, as such, requires that any unspent monies be returned to us.